Mental Health and Addictions Service

 Residential withdrawal management services are places of rest and recovery that are staffed by sensitive, respectful and well-trained professionals to support clients through their withdrawal process.
 The community and day withdrawal programs offer structured, day-time withdrawal management programming that is holistic and addresses the clients’ mental health and physical health needs.

 Sherbourne Health was selected as the site for our relocated Withdrawal Management Services because Unity Health Toronto already provides services in this neighbourhood, and because it is a central location in downtown Toronto.
 Further, the large size of the 5th and 6th floors enables us to house all of our withdrawal management services – residential, day and community programs - under one roof.

 The new program will include a single point of access for addiction services, aftercare support and a more seamless transition to the community.

 If you have questions about the integration of UHN and St. Michael’s withdrawal management services, contact us at email@example.com.

-If you need to access addictions care or withdrawal management services, call our Coordinated Access to Addictions Services central number: 1-855-505-5045.
+If you need to access addictions care or withdrawal management services, please call the Coordinated Access to Addictions Services central number: 1-855-505-5045.
 Any person dealing with a substance abuse issue (including family, friends or professionals seeking guidance or information) can call this number for guidance and referrals to substance abuse support services within the City of Toronto.
 Hours: 9 a.m. to 4:30 p.m., Monday to Friday.